openscope/openscope/documentation/development-processes-checklists.md

     - Include title of the version number, eg `v5.2.0`.
     - Include a description copied from the `CHANGELOG`.
 1. Merge `release/#.#.#` into `develop` with `git merge release/#.#.#`.
-    - By design, `develop` should contain no changes, resulting in a fast-forward merge.
+    - By design, `develop` should contain no changes, resulting in git replying `Already up-to-date.`.
 1. Ensure the build succeeds and all tests are passing on `develop`, then push to origin.